Adesh856/Backend_Registration_Verification/readme.md

 ## API Endpoints

-    "/register" - for registeration and send otp to the registeration number.
+    "/register" - For registration and sending otp to the mobile number through sms.
-    "/verifyOTP" - for otp verification
+    "/verifyOTP" - For otp verification.

 ## Contact Info